Daring-Crypto-Ventures/DCV-policy/Privacy-Policy.md

 This Privacy Policy governs the manner in which Daring Crypto Ventures LLC ("DCV") collects, uses, maintains and discloses information collected from users (“Students" of the School, "Consumers" of the Open-Source Software we provide, "Subscribers" to our newsletters, and "Members" of our Discord server).

 This Privacy Policy applies to the Daring Crypto Ventures School and all Courses offered by the School.
-This Privacy Policy applies to the HODL Totals Google Sheet Add-on.
+This Privacy Policy applies to the HODL Totals add-on for Google Sheets™.
 This Privacy Policy applies to subscribers of our email newsletter.
 This Privacy Policy applies to our Discord server.